 Handle Gifts Given Away

-To properly track retail items* (section 1) given as gifts, you can choose from a couple of options depending on whether the recipient of the gift is known when the gift is given away.
+To properly track retail items* (section 1) given as gifts, you can choose from a couple of options depending on whether the recipient is known when the gift is given away.

 - Create an invoice adding the items being given away.